 Today I’m focusing on board games.
 Family board games to be precise.

-The list below details our favourite family board games and ones I hope you will all enjoy this Christmas and beyond!
+The list below details our favourite family board games and ones I hope you will all enjoy!

 We love a good board game in our house, but with three kids at different ages, levels and abilities it can be hard to please them all every time.
 While some of these games are slightly advanced for our youngest, he can (and does) play with either myself or Chas.